Yes, Giorgio: Production

-In June 1980, Metro-Goldwyn-Mayer announced they had signed a deal with Pavarotti to star in the movie.
+In June 1980, Metro-Goldwyn-Mayer announced they had signed a deal with Luciano Pavarotti to star in the movie.
 "I have done a lot of television and think I have the experience to do a movie", said the singer.
 "I will put myself in the hands of those making this but hopefully my sense of humor will come through.
 Pavarotti said he did the film "Because they asked me" and "it has been almost 30 years since the days when Mario Lanza made a movie, and I thought it was time for the world of opera to come out in a movie.
 I think it will be good for the opera and probably good for me."

-The singer said Mario Lanza was an "inspiration for me.
+The singer said Lanza was an "inspiration for me.
 He did a lot for the world of opera, and I believe he had one of the greatest, most exciting voices I have ever heard.
 Of course I never saw him on a stage; perhaps he would have been unable to sing opera.
 But I do know that his voice was definitely exciting."